The Center for Global Health invites students to explore the following opportunities that are not limited to a single country:

 - Child and maternal health

 - Policy and governance

 - Prepare a 1-2 page statement describing the work you would like to do and the skills/qualities/experience that make you a desirable candidate; be sure to include your Spanish level

 - For more information (including application): Check out the PAHO Internship Program websit

 - See PAHO website for ideas on internships of interest.
 Possible fields include:

 There are many language immersion programs throughout the world.
 PennMed students have been particularly interested in Spanish language immersion in the Caribbean, Central America, and Latin America but students could also study Portuguese, French, or other relevant languages.
-Those combining language instruction with exposure to local medical or public health programs may qualify for support by Global Health Programs.
+Those combining language instruction with exposure to local medical or public health programs may qualify for support by The Center for Global Health.
 The American Medical Student Association (AMSA) maintains an impressive list of programs, some of which may have funding opportunities.
 You may wish to identify a program of interest on AMSA's website, or on the list below that includes PennMed student reports (click on the year), or from another source.

 - Penn Med Students Reports & Advice:

 - Academia de Espanol Surpacifico (Manta, Ecuador): 2010